 Is your child showing signs of a speech disorder?

-Do you want to be proactive in having an assessment done so you can determine what interventions may be needed in order to support them in their speech development?
+Do you want to be proactive in having a speech therapy evaluation done so you can determine what interventions may be needed in order to support them in their speech development?

-We’re District Speech, serving Washington DC and area, and we can help.
+We’re District Speech, speech therapists in DC, and we can help.

 Contact us today for more information or to set up an appointment.